appdevspring16/msm_associations/README.md

 In this project, we'll practice associating rows from different tables to one another.

+Our goal will be to build something that works like [this target](http://msm-associations-target.herokuapp.com/).

 ## Setup

 1. Clone and open the code.